 Days 7 & 8: Gorilla Trekking in Bwindi

 Within the World Heritage Site that is Bwindi Impenetrable Forest, discover one of nature travel’s peak experiences: a visit with wild gorillas in their natural habitat.
-About 880 mountain gorillas remain in the world, half of them in this preserve.
+About 1,063 wild mountain gorillas remain in the world, and Bwindi is home to about 459—a population that is growing, but still threatened by the increasing human population in the surrounding communities.
 Our safari includes two chances to spend time among the gorillas, maximizing prospects for extraordinary photographs, often at very close range.
 Early in the morning, we depart on a trek through the dense rain forest on a quest to locate one of the "habituated" family groups.
 Our local guides are expert trackers, reading signs of the gorillas’ recent presence in the undergrowth.
 Finally we hear and see them, and watch, enrapt as they sit in the trees chewing leaves, babies clinging to mothers’ backs, juveniles swinging from branches and a big male silverback surveying it all.
 It’s hard to tell who is more captivated, the gorillas or us!
 If time permits, we’ll visit Conservation Coffee, a local co-op of farmers who grow, process and roast beans to sell at a premium that benefits gorilla conservation.
 We may have a chance to walk through the coffee fields, pick some beans, and see firsthand how this sustainable community enterprise unfolds.

 Day 9: Volcanoes National Park, Rwanda

-Leaving Bwindi, we descend to the Rift Valley floor, driving past local villages and coffee plantations.
+Leaving Bwindi, we descend to the Rift Valley floor, photographing scenes of local villages and coffee plantations en route.
 Entering Rwanda, continue to Parc National des Volcans—Volcanoes National Park—named for the string of jungle-draped volcanoes inside its borders.
-Our destination, Five Volcanoes, is a deluxe boutique lodge ideally situated as our base for the next three nights.
+The park is rich mosaic of montane ecosystems, with dense forests and steep-sided mountains rising to nearly 15,000 feet above sea level.
+Within the Virunga Range, the park is one of three areas where mountain gorillas reside.
+Our destination, Five Volcanoes, is a deluxe boutique lodge that provides an ideal gorilla trekking base for the next three nights.
 Set seamlessly into its lush surroundings with panoramic vistas of the mountains beyond, the lodge is just a short drive from the national park headquarters, where all gorilla trekking expeditions depart.

 Days 10 & 11: Gorilla Trekking in Volcanoes National Park